 Is Ethyl or Isopropyl Alcohol Better?

 For instance, several distilleries for alcoholic beverages now produce hand sanitizer as a side venture since they have tons of ethyl alcohol sitting around.
+These sanitizers typically leave a foul "cocktail" smell on the hands that most find unpleasant.

 How Much Isopropyl Alcohol Do You Need in Hand Sanitizer?